 The Art of Quantum Science [A short course for local high-school students taught by QPL's Trevor Steiner and Yin Yu from the Media Arts and Technology Program]: Technologies based on quantum mechanics are everywhere around us, from the computer chips and LEDs in your cell phones to lasers and GPS satellites we use for global communications and navigation.
 Quantum scientists are also now using the fascinating rules of quantum mechanics to observe, process, and communicate information in entirely new ways that will one day dramatically change how we interact with each other and our surroundings.
 In this course, we will explore the key concepts from quantum mechanics that are driving this quantum revolution through interactive demonstrations, web-based sound visualization experiences, hands-on design activities, and group online games.
 Students will learn what it means to be a Quantum Mechanic, building intuition about core principles including Schrödinger’s Cat, bits vs. qubits, entanglement, and wave-particle duality.
 For more information, visit UCSB's School for Scientific Thought and the Art of Quantum Science Webpage.

 Quantum Kits: Hands-on outreach Quantum Kits for middle school science teachers and university volunteers are designed to be used at schools for in class student lessons or family evening programs, and other informal science settings.
 Kits have themes related to next generation electronic materials, emerging technologies of quantum computing, and quantum-based telecommunications.
 Quantum Foundry faculty and Ambassadors (young research scientists and engineers) will partner with middle school teachers to design Kits and lead educational opportunities that engage K-12 students, teachers, and the general public to fundamentals of quantum-related principles and research.
+The first series of kits, developed in collaboration with graduate student Ali Muller in Prof. Danielle Harlow's group in UCSB's Gevirtz School of Education, is based on optics and photonics using laser pointers to learn about diffraction, interference, wave-particle duality, and superposition.
 See the Quantum Foundry to learn more.